Should Children Have Credit Report?

 - A copy of your child’s Social Security card

 In the event no credit report has been created for your child, bureaus will send a notice letting you know.
-If there is, one will be provided to you.
+If there is one, it will be provided to you.

 What if Your Child Has a Credit Repot?